sitomani/4champ/docs/journal.md

 # 4champ Development Journal

+### August 2024 A feature requested by 4champ user realised in the form of a new 4champ radio channel.

+Earlier this year [marekhac suggested](https://github.com/sitomani/4champ/issues/34) that it'd be nice if the app would keep on playing tunes by a composer when a module was selected to play from the composer page in the search view.

+When figuring out how to actually implement this, I sidestepped a bit from the original request and integrated the search results playback to the radio feature.
+This way user can navigate away from the search and modules will keep on playing from the result set that the custom channel was started at.

+The integration to radio also allows for extending the custom channel modules set from another search, which is done by long-tapping the radio button on the search result.
+Have fun building transient channels!

 ### January 2024 Stability update + PreTracker support + first PR from a contributor!

 During the #hacktoberfest campaign in 2023 I did a handful of stability fixes and migrated the app to latest iOS SDK.
 These changes did not yet make it to a release, but in January I noticed that UADE now has PreTracker support!